DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 having to go through a firewall.
 Hosts in different zones can access each other through statically configured VPN tunnels.

-For each zone, the administrator must decide the following.
+For each zone, the administrator must decide the following:

 -  How many pods to place in each zone.